 Recognising the importance of stronger resilient communities, Imani’s NED experience spans across housing, philanthropy, social regeneration, people and diversity and community engagement.
 Chair of a £3.8m philanthropic foundation, Genesis Community, Imani oversees the strategic remit to disperse grants within communities investing in organisations and individuals to develop capacity building skills to reduce poverty and increase entrepreneurial and employment opportunities for sustainable resilient communities and neighbours.
 Working as a freelancer, Imani has worked supporting hard to reach marginalised groups either educationally, socially and economically to rebuild their lives and advance within adverse times.

 Alan is a partner in Russell-Cooke LLP (a top 100 legal firm).
-Until 1 September 2015 he was the founding and senior partner of Alan Edwards & Co until his firm merged with Russell Cooke.
+Until 1 September 2015 he was the founding and senior partner of Alan Edwards & Co until his firm merged with Russel-Cooke.
 Alan is a director of Mangrove Community Y2K Ltd which is the company under which the Mangrove Steel Band operates.
 Alan chaired the Project Board which oversaw the successful development of the Yaa Centre as part of Carnival Village, which was delivered on budget and on time.
 Until December 2017, Alan had been a trustee of the Paddington Development Trust for many years and remains its legal adviser.
 Alan has been a board member of Kensington and Chelsea College ending his appointment in 2012 in the capacity of vice-chair.
 Alan sat on the Project Board which steered through the development and completion of the new Kensington and Chelsea College building in Hortensia Street.
 He was also one of the founding trustees of Action for Victims of Medical Accidents.

-Mary has an impressive record of achievements and pioneering work in the arts that will enrich and widen the governance of the Carnival.
+Mary has an impressive record of achievements and pioneering work in the arts that enriches and widens the governance of the Carnival.
 She coordinated the One World Stage at WOMAD Reading for seven years from 1997 to 2003 and worked as the UK Cultural Olympiad Launch Co-ordinator.
 Mary’s other non-executive roles include previous roles as a board member for South Hill Park Arts Centre and Readipop music projects and current roles as a governor for Theale Primary CE School, chair of black mentoring charity Reading Refocus, trustee for the Jelly art group and a member of the Consortium Programme Board for the Museums Partnership Reading (ACE NPO).
 In 2017, she was awarded a Hall of Fame Lifetime Achievement Award from the British Association of Steelbands.

 Tara is the senior member of staff (Director) of CVT.
 She has over 20 years of global venue and event management experience working on large scale events such as British Summertime in Hyde Park, Wireless Festival and 8 years as an Event Manager at Earls Court.
 Tara also held the post of Filming & Events Manager at RBKC in 2012 with the focus of that position on the operational responsibilities of RBKC to facilitate Notting Hill Carnival.
 She has built strong and effective working relationships with key stakeholders such as Arts Council England, government agencies, Carnival bands and local authorities.
 Tara is qualified in health and safety management and holds the National Examination Board qualification in Occupational Safety and Health (NEBOSH).